 In addition, due to the climate of global competition, manufacturers have been forced to narrow the MES scope because most implementations have taken many years and millions of dollars.
-In cases where they eventually do pull the trigger, they typically have portions implemented on the machine side, but the scope has been narrowed so much that they resort back to manual methods for many execution processes never delivered by MES.
+In cases where they eventually do pull the trigger, they typically have portions implemented on the machine side; unfortunately, the scope has been narrowed so much that they resort back to manual methods for many execution processes.

-In the digital age we live in, committing to anything that takes 2-3 years to implement is sure to put you behind the times before you even finish implementing.
+- In our digital age, committing to anything that takes 2-3 years to implement is sure to put you behind the times before you even finish the project.

-Companies are being sold off and merged so often that they usually are left with a myriad of different MES systems that present additional challenges around consistency of data, process, and integration capability.
+- Companies are often being sold off and merged, and left with a myriad of different MES systems that present challenges, including the consistency of production data, process and integration capability.

-Many manufacturers are fed up with the seemingly never-ending journey and frustrated that the bill of goods they were sold never materialized.
+- Many manufacturers are fed up with the seemingly never-ending journey toward digital transformation.
+They’re frustrated that the bill of goods they were sold never materialized.

-Part of the complexity is often due to the fact that many manufacturers have a growing list of SKUs with shrinking IT support staff.
+Part of the complexity is often because many manufacturers have a growing list of stock keeping units (SKUs) — all while IT staff numbers continue to dwindle.
 This creates a conflict between the ongoing support of MES and other competing IT projects.
 We’re not saying implementing MES can’t or shouldn't be done, but you should know what it will accomplish and what it won’t.

 The PLC Problem

-Historically, machines were operated by people who monitored production and performed visual inspections to maintain quality.
-They identified the manual adjustments necessary to restore the process back to a controlled situation.
+Historically, people who monitored shop floor processes and performed visual inspections to maintain production efficiency and quality also operated machinery.
+They identified the manual adjustments necessary to restore control in uncontrolled situations.

-This was during a time when it wasn’t uncommon to have multi-decade veteran employees who performed the same jobs their entire career.
+At the time, it was common to have multi-decade veteran employees who performed the same jobs their entire careers.
 In today’s environment, workers and jobs change with much greater frequency, making it difficult to maintain consistency in productivity and scrap control.

-As manufacturing processes have become more automated and sophisticated, the ability to remove variance and mistake-proof processes has been critical in increasing productivity, reducing scrap, and minimizing wasteful over production.
-This is accomplished by automatically adjusting for variation of product attributes and machine parameters, such as:
+As manufacturing processes become more automated and sophisticated, it’s critical to remove variance and mistake-proof processes.
+The goal is to increase productivity, reduce scrap and minimize wasteful overproduction.
+Optimization is accomplished by automatically adjusting for variation of product attributes and machine parameters, such as:

-By building this functionality into the process, you thereby have a standard to measure against.
-This gives you the ability to know when the process has drifted out of normal operating conditions and notify the operator that a problem has occurred.
+By building this functionality into the process, you create a standard to measure against.
+This helps you identify when the process has drifted out of normal operating conditions, allowing you to notify the operator that a problem has occurred.

-However as mentioned above, many companies aren't in that boat.
+Of course, many companies aren't in this boat.
 Some don’t have machines with PLCs, or primarily use hand tools for assembly.
-Others may have these things, but they are currently using paper to manage items such as recipe and trace.
-These manufacturers don’t want to spend years and millions of dollars on a complex MES, but still want to evolve into a digital factory.
+Others may have these things, but they currently use paper to manage items such as recipe and trace processes.
+These manufacturers don’t want to spend years and millions of dollars on a complex MES but still want to evolve into a digital factory.